MI-CODING

 6. If I attend the professional learning am I expected to teach the CS course?

 Yes, acceptance into the professional learning program for Computer Science Discoveries and Computer Science Principles is contingent upon the agreement to teach the course in the upcoming school year.
+We understand that schedules can change late in the summer.

 As for Computer Science Fundamentals, there is no requirement to teach the course if you attend the training.